Skip to the main content.

 Storing Biodiesel Fuel?
 Avoid Biodiesel Sludge Problems

 Sludge formation in stored fuels has always been a problem to reckon with.
-But fuel changes in the last 5-10 years have made it even more of an issue.
-Besides the transition to ultra low sulfur diesel, guess what else has happened in that time?
-The widespread introduction of biodiesel fuels.
-Most diesel fuels can have up to 5% biodiesel content and still be called regular diesel fuel.
+Today's ultra-low sulfur diesel fuels make it even more of a problem.
+And guess what else has happened in the past ten years?
+The widespread introduction of biodiesel fuels, with most diesel fuels containing up to 5% biodiesel content.
+It's in there, and yet, the fuel is called regular diesel fuel because the biodiesel doesn't appreciably change its base specifications.

-biodiesel sludge problemsFirst issue to be reckoned with – why be concerned at all?
-Answer – sludge formation means the biodiesel has become unstable and is breaking apart.
-It forms heavy polymers that drop out of suspension and settles everywhere the biodiesel fuel sits for periods of time.
-This typically means in storage tanks.
+The first issue to be reckoned with – why be concerned at all?
+Answer – sludge formation means the fuel forms unstable polymers that have become too heavy and dropped out of the fuel.
 When the engine tries to burn that sludge, it doesn’t combust as well as fresh, healthy fuel.
-You get injector deposits – the number one cause of drops in performance and mileage.
+You can get injector deposits – the number one cause of drops in performance and mileage.

 Sludge prevention in the refinery

-Fuel blenders can do certain things to influence fuel properties through the blending of the fuel before it leaves.
-That helps do things like reduce the chances of sludge formation.
-Research in Japan in 2008 and 2009 that was presented to the SAE showed there was a relationship in biodiesel blends (i.e. fuel that is a blend of x percent biodiesel with y percent #2 diesel fuel) with respect to the formation of sludge and the “aromatic composition” of the base diesel fuel.
+Research in Japan in 2008 and 2009 that was presented to the SAE showed there was a relationship in biodiesel blends (i.e. fuel that is a blend of x percent biodiesel with y percent #2 diesel fuel) concerning the formation of sludge and the “aromatic composition” of the base diesel fuel.
 If the percent of aromatics in the diesel rises above 30%, it reduces actual sludge formation from the biodiesel itself.

 But that fact bumps up against a couple of problems.
-Most commercially-produced diesel fuel settles around 25% aromatics.
-The maximum legal limit you can have is 35%.
-And the higher the aromatic content, the greater chance of harmful carbon emissions, which is something the EPA doesn’t want.
-So they don't have much margin to play with there.
+Most commercially-produced diesel fuel doesn't meet that level of aromatics.
+The higher the aromatic content, the greater the chance of harmful carbon emissions, which is something the EPA doesn’t want.
+So along with reducing the sulfur content, they put a lower cap on aromatic composition.

 So what can the biodiesel user do?